jeroenvandisseldorp/ksml/docs/reference/pipeline-reference.md

 # Pipeline Reference

 This page provides comprehensive reference documentation for pipelines in KSML - the heart of stream processing logic.
-Pipelines define how data flows from sources through operations to sinks.

 ## What is a Pipeline?

-In KSML, pipelines form the heart of stream processing logic.
-A pipeline defines how data flows from one or more input streams through a series of operations and finally to one or more output destinations.
+In KSML, a pipeline defines how data flows from one or more input streams through a series of operations and finally to one or more output destinations.

 Think of a pipeline as a recipe that describes exactly how data should be processed from start to finish.